Csantos07/starter-thinkfulbnb/README.md

 11/16/2023--MM

--Added media query items from PP session
+- Added media query items from PP session
-  -Header desktop view
+  - Header desktop view
-  -About desktop view
+  - About desktop view
--Added forms desktop view
+- Added forms desktop view
--Added ideas desktop view
+- Added ideas desktop view
+git a
 STILL TO DO AS OF 11/16
--Host desktop view
+- Host desktop view
--Adjust text in about desktop view to be centered horizontally relative to pictures -Forms adjustment in mobile view to be centered...
+- Adjust text in about desktop view to be centered horizontally relative to pictures
+- Forms adjustment in mobile view to be centered...

 - Understand Flexbox